 Margaret Batjer has served as concertmaster of the Los Angeles Chamber Orchestra (LACO) since 1998.
 She is renowned as a violin soloist, chamber musician and teacher, and has established herself as a versatile and respected artist worldwide.

 Among Batjer’s most noteworthy performances have been traversals of the complete Beethoven and Brahms Violin Sonata cycles, in partnership with pianist Jeffrey Kahane at Zipper Hall in Los Angeles.
-She has also been featured in Beethoven’s Triple Concerto, in partnership with Yo-Yo Ma, Jeffrey Kahane and the Los Angeles Chamber Orchestra.
-As concertmaster of LACO, Batjer has collaborated with such notables as mandolin virtuoso Chris Thile, pianists Peter Serkin and Wu Han, and cellist David Finckel.
+She has collaborated with such notables as Chris Thile, Salvatore Accardo, Maurizio Pollini, Radu Lupu, Peter Serkin, Wu Han and David Finckel.